 Google Crawl Date

-Google’s secret sauce and proprietary technology activates an automated program that methodically goes through every page on the Internet to creates an index of the content on the site.
+Google’s secret sauce and proprietary technology activate an automated program that methodically goes through every page on the Internet to creates an index of the content on the site.

 When Google crawls your site, it updates the information related to it such as your keywords and other SEO factors.
 Your goal should be to have Google crawl your site as frequently as possible.
 And the single most effective way to make that happen is to regularly produce fresh content and publish it on your website.